 Pooling of resources by CIRAD and its partners gives the scientific community access to unique, top-level biological, scientific and technical resources.
 Those collective tools, resources and infrastructures are open to all our partners, within the framework of joint projects or training operations.

-CIRAD is a coordinator of or contributor to several collective research infrastructures recognized by the French Ministry of Higher Education, Research and Innovation within the framework of the road map resulting from the national research infrastructures strategy.
+CIRAD is a coordinator of or contributor to several collective research infrastructures recognized by the French Ministry of Higher Education and Research within the framework of the road map resulting from the national research infrastructures strategy.